Western Oregon University

 Bill has studied composition with Robert Kyr, David Crumb, Robert Dickow, Dan Bukvich, and Fr.
 Kevin Waters; and has had master classes with Lou Harrison, George Crumb, John Adams, and John Corigliano.

 Commissions have included chamber, choral, liturgical, orchestral, and band works.
 His music reflects an interest in sacred traditions of all cultures.
-Influences include Brian Eno, John Cage, Laurie Anderson, Meredith Monk, John Luther Adams, Giacinto Scelsi, Morton Feldman, Lou Harrison, Pauline Oliveros, Paul Dresher, and David Lang; Gregorian chant, raga music, and gamelan; as well as art-rock, prog-rock, and prog-metal.
-Bill’s music is rhythmically vigorous, yet preferring to work as efficiently as possible with his harmonic material, and at the core of all of his works is a commitment to melodic content.
+Influences include Brian Eno, John Cage, Laurie Anderson, Meredith Monk, John Luther Adams, Giacinto Scelsi, Morton Feldman, Lou Harrison, Pauline Oliveros, Paul Dresher, and David Lang; Gregorian chant, raga music, and gamelan; as well as art-rock, and prog-rock.
+Bill’s music is rhythmically vigorous, and he prefers to work as efficiently as possible with his harmonic material.
+At the core of all of his works is a commitment to melodic content.
 Since 2003, most of his works reflect an interest in non-western composition procedures.

 Bill teaches Composition, Aural Skills, and World Music at Western Oregon University, in the heart of beautiful Willamette Valley.
 Most of his music is created specifically for live performance, though some works are commercially available: Selections of his sacred choral works are available through Oregon Catholic Press, and a recording of solo piano works is available through Teal Creek Music and North Pacific Music, and is available at iTunes, Amazon, cdbaby.com, and on various streaming sites such as Rhapsody and Spotify.